10d9e/sugar-data/README.md

 # Quick Start

-Define a Pojo with the JavaBeans nameing and format convention.
+Define a Pojo with the JavaBeans naming and format convention.

 ```
 public class Something {